Cysclist Alex Dowsett

 A short bio of who you are and your career so far

-Three greatest achievements
+Three greatest achievements in his career

 - Hour Record

 How did you start cycling?: My dad started mountain biking with his friends when I was 9, I joined them when I was 11 then one of the guys raced on the road and I asked at 13 years old to have a go on a road bike.
 I did a time trial a week later ad that was the star of the journey!

 What was the most important race you´ve done to date?: The hour record in 2021 because of the awareness and fundraising it bought to Haemophilia.

 What is you pre-race ritual?: No ritual.

 What do you think about while cycling?: Aerodynamics mostly, how to go faster with minimal effort increase.

 What is your go-to training meal?: Chicken and rice, dull but effective.